Definability and Interpolation within Decidable Fixpoint Logics: Identifying GFNPk and UNFPk sentences

 This was true for definability within $\gfp[\sigtarget,\sigmag]$, where the tree-width depended only on the signature $\sigtarget$.
 For definability in $\gnfp$ and $\unfp$, it does not suffice to check structures of some fixed tree-width.
 However, it does suffice for $\gnfpk$ and $\unfpk$.
 Hence, in this section, we will consider characterizing and deciding definability within $\gnfpk$ and $\unfpk$.

 The overall approach remains the same: we apply the high-level algorithm of Proposition~\ref{prop:effectivedefhigh}, using the forward mapping of Lemma~\ref{lemma:forward-gso}.
 However, the unravelling and backward mapping for $\gnfpk$ is more technically challenging than the corresponding constructions for $\gfp$.
-This is the focus of Sections~\ref{sec:plump}~and~\ref{sec:backward}.
+The na\"ive backward mapping from $\Lmu$ into $\lfp$ is a straightforward structural induction, but it fails to be in $\gnfpk$ for two reasons.
+First, the inductive step for negation in the na\"ive algorithm simply applies negation to the recursively-produced formula.
+Clearly this can produce unguarded negation.
+Similarly, the recursive step for fixpoints may use unguarded fixpoints.

+This section focuses on these issues.
+Section~\ref{sec:plump} introduces a special unravelling construction called a plump unravelling that is more complicated than the block $k$-width guarded negation unravelling defined earlier, but still preserves all $\gnfpk$-sentences.
+Section~\ref{sec:backward} then provides the backward mapping for $\gnfpk$ by showing that problematic subformulas in the original $\Lmu$-formula can be eliminated, with the correctness of this simplification holding over tree codes of these plump unravellings.
+Section~\ref{sec:gnfpdecidability} then summarizes the definability results that come from this.